greenm01/vb4x/docs/vb4x_specs.md

 ##### **2.3.1.2.1 Environmental Transformation And Colonization (ETAC)**

 ETACs are used to terraform and colonize uninhabited planets.
-After colonization they are scrapped and used by the colony.
-They have a Carry Limit (CL) of one and must be loaded with a Population Unit (PU) to colonize.
+After use they are scrapped and used by the colony to continue the terraforming process.
+They have a Carry Limit (CL) of one and must be pre-loaded with PTUs to colonize.
 Terraforming does not require a PU.

-Terraforming and colonization occur on separate turns, one required each.

-Note: terraforming is a long process to fully develop a planet.
-For game purposes terraforming sets the initial conditions for a colony to take root.

 ##### **2.3.1.2.2 Trader**

-Traders earn Production Points (PP) by trading between colonies within the House or with trade partners.
+Traders earn SATs by trading between colonies within the House or with trade partners.
 They must have an uncontested path back across jump lanes to a House colony in order facilitate merchant activity and earn.
 Systems may only have one operational trader assigned per House.

 ##### **2.3.1.2.3 Miner**

-Miners earn PP by harvesting raw materials from inhospitable, unoccupied gas systems.
+Miners earn SATs by harvesting raw materials from inhospitable, unoccupied gas systems.
 They must have an uncontested path back across jump lanes to a House colony in order to deliver raw materials and earn.

 ##### 2.3.1.2.4 Transport

-Transports are large ships used to ferry PUs or Space Marines between systems.
+Transports are large ships used to ferry PTU or Space Marines between systems.
 They have a CL of one.

 This ship will drop Marines on an enemy planet during an invasion or blitz.
 They also transfer population between colonies.